Wednesday, February 25, 2009

 long, thin, and exploding

-in hot, spark-stewing
+in hot, spark-spewing

 bursts.
 Beautiful girls, I